Rio Mesa High School: Track and field

 Rio Mesa has a history of success in track and field.
-Brian FitzGerald coached both the girls' and boys' teams from the 1981 season through 2016, and during his tenure, he developed many athletes, particularly sprinters.
+Brian FitzGerald 1981-2016 and Rick Torres 1983-2020 coached both the girls' and boys' teams.
+During their tenure, they developed many athletes, particularly sprinters and middle distance runners.
 Spartans runners have earned state championships in the girls' 100 meters at the CIF California State Meet in four consecutive decades: Angela Burnham (1980s), Marion Jones (1990s), Valexsia Droughn (2000s), and Zaria Francis (2010s); Burnham won both the 100 m and 200 m sprint titles while leading Rio Mesa to the girls' team championship in 1991.
 Jones also won multiple state titles while at Rio Mesa and later after transferring to Thousand Oaks High School, including both sprints four years in a row.
 Both Burnham and Jones were named the Track and Field News Girls' High School Athlete of the Year twice and Gatorade Player of the Year.

 The Rio Mesa boys' team came within three-thousandths of a second of sweeping both relay events at the 2012 CIF California State Meet, winning the 4 x 400 meters relay but losing the 4 x 100 m relay in the last step of the race.
 Blake Selig, Darion Zimmerman, and Cameron Roach ran on both teams, Anthony Teart ran the 4 x 400 m, while Roderick White led off the 4 x 100 m.
 In addition to Francis winning the 100 m and 200 m, Greg Vann Jr. won the 2015 state championship for long jump with a leap of 24 ft 6 in.